A structural study of hcp and liquid iron under shock compression up to 275 GPa

-Assuming that the latent heat of fusion at the inner core boundary pressure (330 GPa) changes negligibly due to higher pressure and a small amount of impurities, the total power output due to the solidification of the inner core can be computed.
+Assuming that the latent heat of fusion at the inner core boundary pressure (330 GPa) changes negligibly due to higher pressure and a small amount of impurities, we can compute the total power output due to the solidification of the inner core.
 This quantity is the ratio of the heat generated due to the solidification and the time over which the solidification occurred.
 The heat generated due to solidification is given by the product of $\Delta \textrm{H}_{m}$ of pure iron and the mass of the inner core ($1.1 \times 10^{23}$ Kg \cite{SOROKHTIN2011}).
-The latest estimates for the age of Earth's inner core range between $0.565 - 4$ billion years \cite{LABROSSE1997,stacey2008,Bono2019,Zhang2020}.
-This results in power output, when considering our estimates of latent heat, of \textcolor{black}{$0.47(7) - 3.35(5)$ } TW, which is lower than previous estimates \cite{Anderson1997}.
-This discrepancy suggests the importance of compositional convection and/or radioactive heating \cite{Kanani2003,Gando2011} in maintaining the Earth's geodynamo.
+The latest estimates for the age of earth's inner core range between $0.565 - 4$ billion years \cite{LABROSSE1997,stacey2008,Bono2019,Zhang2020}.
+When considering our estimates of latent heat estimates, this results in power output of $0.54 - 3.85$ TW, which is lower than previous estimates \cite{Anderson1997}.
+This discrepancy suggests the importance of compositional convection and/or radioactive heating \cite{Kanani2003,Gando2011} in maintaining the earth's geodynamo.

 The depression in the melting point over pure material can be estimated, assuming an ideal mixing model and thermodynamic equilibrium between pure solid and liquid with impurities.
 It is given by \cite{Anderson1997}